openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0003-frontend-projects.rst

 This means that any repository that satisfies these requirements can act as a project.
 These are :term:`"implicit" projects <Implicit Project>`.

-Of particular note, ``frontend-app-*`` repositories will satisfy these requirements if we add a git-ignored Site Config or Module Config file to them, and in fact, we anticipate this will be a desirable way to do local development on application module libraries.
+Of particular note, ``frontend-app-*`` repositories will satisfy these requirements if we add a git-ignored Site Config or Module Config file to them, and in fact, we anticipate this will be a desirable way to do local development on module libraries.

 Consequences
 ************